engineervix/quick-html-boilerplate/README.md

 2. Navigate to the cloned project directory: `cd quick-html-boilerplate`
 3. Install dependencies: `npm install`
 4. Copy the vendor libraries into the `static/vendors` directory: `gulp cp`
-5. Start the development server: `npm run dev`
+5. Start the development server: `npm run dev`.
+If you have `lite-server`, simply run `lite-server`.

 ## Credits